 CultureTech, the discipline of using current technology to positively impact workplace culture, is a fairly new domain but it’s gaining traction quickly.
 That’s because these mobile internal communication apps are built specifically for improving employee engagement and strengthening workplace culture.

-Unlike traditional software, employee engagement apps can be rapidly deployed to every employee’s personal smart device.
+Unlike traditional software, employee apps can be rapidly deployed to every employee’s personal smart device.
 And unlike grassroots channels like Slack or Yammer, the Energage platform allows the company to spark — and participate in — the conversation.

 Employee engagement apps such as the

 In other words, it’s employee engagement apps that move at the pace of your business.